Izumi Sakai: Posthumous single: "Glorious Mind"

 "Glorious Mind" was released as a posthumous CD single on December 12, 2007.
 The song was used as the theme song of Detective Conan, Sakai's favorite Japanese anime.
 The song was broadcast with the episode airing on October 15.

 What a Beautiful Memory Concert Tour 2008

-Sakai's office announced that there will be a nationwide tour to follow the What a Beautiful Memory tour.
-Announced on November 16, 2007, through Zard's official website, it will consist of 15 concerts at 13 locations in early 2008.
-The first concert will be at Kobe's International Forum on January 19 and the final one will commemorate the first anniversary of Sakai's death at the Yoyogi National Gymnasium in Yoyogi on May 27.
-None of the concerts will take place at the Tokyo International Forum, where the "What a Beautiful Moment" DVD was mainly recorded, or at Nippon Budokan.
-Additional previously unreleased footage of Sakai will be shown throughout the tour.
+There was a nationwide tour following the What a Beautiful Memory tour, as announced by Sakai's office.
+Announced on November 16, 2007, through Zard's official website, it consisted of 15 concerts at 13 locations in early 2008.
+The first concert was at Kobe's International Forum on January 19 and the final one commemorated the first anniversary of Sakai's death at the Yoyogi National Gymnasium in Yoyogi on May 27.
+None of the concerts took place at the Tokyo International Forum, where the "What a Beautiful Moment" DVD was mainly recorded, or at Nippon Budokan.
+Additional previously unreleased footage of Sakai was shown throughout the tour.